skyscrapers/terraform-cloudwatch/README.md

 | latency\_threshold | The value against which the specified statistic is compared. | string | `"5000"` | no |
 | sns\_topic\_arn | ARN of the SNS topic you want the alerts to be sent to | string | n/a | yes |

-## dynamodb
+## DynamoDB

-Creates the alerts needed for a dynamodb table.
+Creates the alerts needed for a DynamoDB table.

 ### Available variables